A high number of website visitors caused downtime and issues in the client’s infrastructure, preventing the expansion of their online presence.

 - AWS provides a variety of services to assist you in setting up your application and scaling it up or down depending on your resource needs.
 The Elastic Load Balancer is an AWS solution that scales automatically based on how much traffic your application receives.
 It also works with the Auto Scaling feature on your back-end services (such as EC2 instances) to provide a full end-to-end scaling layer to accommodate various traffic levels.

-- Using GCP, achieve your high availability requirements, distribute your load-balanced compute resources in single or many regions, close to your users.
+- Using GCP, achieve your high availability requirements, and distribute your load-balanced compute resources in single or many regions, close to your users.
 Cloud Load Balancing can place all of your resources under a single anycast IP and intelligently scale them up and down.

 - You can scale your apps and build highly available services with Azure Load Balancer.
-Both inbound and outbound scenarios will support load balancer.
+Both inbound and outbound scenarios will support load balancers.
 For both TCP and UDP applications, the load balancer provides low latency and high throughput, scaling up to millions of flows.

-For Storage Services
+Storage Services

 - Amazon S3 offers a simple web service interface for storing and retrieving any quantity of data, at any time and from any location.
 You may quickly create applications that employ cloud native storage using this service.
 Because it is highly scalable and you only pay for what you use, you can start small and scale up as needed without sacrificing performance or dependability.

-- Google Cloud storage provides organisations with simple, dependable, and secure media, analytics, and application data storage options.
+- Google Cloud storage provides organizations with simple, dependable, and secure media, analytics, and application data storage options.
 Objects can be stored on-premises, but they are more commonly stored on the cloud, where they are easily accessible from any location.
 There are no limits to scalability with object storage’s scale-out capabilities, and storing big data volumes is less expensive.

-- Azure Blob storage is Microsoft’s cloud object storage service.
+- Azure Blob Storage is Microsoft’s cloud object storage service.
 Blob storage is for accommodating large amounts of unstructured data.
 Unstructured data, such as text or binary data, does not correspond to a certain data model or description.

 For Session Management